saphanaacademy/s4hcapi/exercises/openconnectorss4hcloudapis.md

 This info file contains links to code, help docs, etc. relevant to the Developing with the S4H Cloud APIs and Open Connectors series.
 Please note that this info file is a work in progress and subject to changes and additions.

-We will build on elements from previous videos where we used the Planned Orders API and built a Destination off that managed API.
+We will build on elements from the previous videos in the [Getting Started with the S/4HANA Cloud API's](gettingstarteds4hcloudapis.md) series where we used the Planned Orders API and built a Destination off that managed API.

 We will consume the Planned Orders API in a new SAPui5 application in the Neo environment in SAP Cloud Platform.
 The application will convert the data into comma separated format and then upload it as a .csv file into Google Drive.